grafana/loki/docs/sources/configure/_index.md

   # Enable using a IPv6 instance address.
   # CLI flag: -common.storage.ring.instance-enable-ipv6
   [instance_enable_ipv6: <boolean> | default = false]

+  # Specifies the strategy used for generating tokens.
+Supported values are:
+  # random,spread-minimizing.
+  # CLI flag: -common.storage.ring.token-generation-strategy
+  [token_generation_strategy: <string> | default = "random"]

+  # True to allow this instances registering tokens in the ring only after all
+  # previous instances (with ID lower than the current one) have already been
+  # registered.
+This configuration option is supported only when the token
+  # generation strategy is set to "spread-minimizing".
+  # CLI flag: -common.storage.ring.spread-minimizing-join-ring-in-order
+  [spread_minimizing_join_ring_in_order: <boolean> | default = false]

+  # Comma-separated list of zones in which spread minimizing strategy is used
+  # for token generation.
+This value must include all zones in which the
+  # component is deployed, and must not change over time.
+This configuration is
+  # used only when `token-generation-strategy` is set to "spread-minimizing".
+  # CLI flag: -common.storage.ring.spread-minimizing-zones
+  [spread_minimizing_zones: <string> | default = ""]

 [instance_interface_names: <list of strings> | default = [<private network interfaces>]]